 At KPS, we have included digital literacy into our curriculum so that children are learning the right thing at right time through right means!
 We cover issues related to their safety, learning, deep and crucial thinking so that they emerge as well-informed digital citizens who know how to use technology to their benefit.
 We have trained faculties who provide them with creative thinking assignments and guide them too.

-We know that technology is here to stay but the only requirement that we currently have is using this for improving teaching and learning behaviour.
+We know that technology is here to stay but the only requirement that we currently have is using this for improving teaching and learning behavior.
 The idea is to help them develop a critical thinking pattern that becomes ingrained in their personality.
 They feel free and responsible at the same time and also encourage the younger children to think and act rationally.
 Using blogging during English classes is an advanced form of digital literacy, which can help students to develop and reflect their critical thinking process.
 This also helps them improve their English writing skills.
 We will cover more about blogging and how we teach it to our pupils very soon.
 Until then, stay tuned!